Chart Color Schemes

 Household Composition

-Millers Point features high concentrations of lone person households and group households, with a fairly typical median household size
+Millers Point features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 55.7% of all households, including 12.4% couples with children, 38.2% couples without children, and 3.6% single parent families.
-Non-family households account for the remaining 44.3%, with lone person households at 39.9% and group households comprising 4.8%.
-The median household size is 1.9 people, which matches the Greater Sydney average.
+Family households constitute 55.7% of all households, including 12.4% couples with children, 38.2% couples without children, and 3.6% single parent families.
+Non-family households comprise the remaining 44.3%, with lone person households at 39.9% and group households making up 4.8%.
+The median household size is 1.9 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households